gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 * **HackerSploit** - HackerSploit is the leading provider of free and open-source Infosec and cybersecurity training. https://hackersploit.org/

-## Instructor Led Webinar/ Labs / Workshops

-### August

-* **Workshop: Linux and Security Basics; Hands-On w/ Bill Stearns (4-Hours)** - Tue, Aug 18, 2020 11:00 AM - 4:00 PM EDT - We'd like to invite you to get up to speed with the Linux operating system, and specifically networking and security commands!
-Maybe you've not used Linux, or you have and just aren't comfortable with using the command line.
-Here's your chance to see the instructor run them, try them yourself, and learn more about what they do. https://register.gotowebinar.com/register/1890954799577820683

-* **How to Stay Secure in the Cloud with Center for Internet Security (CIS)** August 19, 2020 12:00 PM (America/New_York) The Center for Internet Security (CIS) provides organizations with a collection of integrated cybersecurity resources.
-These resources help evaluate and apply secure configuration settings to various cloud environments.
-With our global community of cybersecurity experts, we develop the CIS Controls and CIS Benchmarks.
-These best practices offer prescriptive guidance and configuration recommendations for various technology groups to safeguard systems against today’s evolving cyber threats. https://microsoftcloudpartner.eventbuilder.com/event/22628?source=ACOM

-### September

-* **Workshop: Introduction to Hacking** by Fullstack Cyber Workshops Sept 5 2020 - From flyer - We’ll talk about some of the most common methods used to encrypt data, and show you some of the tactics used by "black hat" hackers to break that encryption.
-You'll learn a bit of theory, then go "hands on" with real-world encryption tools that cybersecurity practitioners use every day. https://www.eventbrite.com/e/workshop-introduction-to-hacking-tickets-104979231708

-### October

-* **ELI5: x86_64 Exploit Development Fundamentals w/ John Ryan & Adrian Abdala (2-Hours)** - Wed, Oct 14, 2020 12:30 PM - 3:00 PM EDT - Do the phrases “exploit development” or “buffer overflow” intimidate you?
-Maybe you’ve only heard the words, but they sound too advanced to learn.
-Maybe you performed one or two buffer overflows while pursuing a certification, but you still don’t quite understand the underlying mechanics of compiled software exploitation.
-In this 2-hour workshop-style webcast, we’re going to dive into key concepts of computer organization to learn how x86_64 Linux software journeys from C source code to become a functional program in computer memory – ready to be exploited. https://register.gotowebinar.com/register/6536568447332186379

-### November
-* **Getting Started in Security with BHIS and MITRE ATT&CK w/ John Strand** ($0-395, Pay What You Want) Mon, Nov 16, 2020 11:00 AM – 4:00 PM EST Tue, Nov 17, 2020 12:00 PM – 4:00 PM EST Wed, Nov 18, 2020 12:00 PM – 4:00 PM EST Thu, Nov 19, 2020 12:00 PM – 4:00 PM EST - "This 16-hour (4-days, 4-hour sessions) information security training class is designed for people who are new to computer security.
-We will cover the core fundamentals with lots of hands-on labs demonstrating the attacks and defenses every security professional must know to be successful." https://wildwesthackinfest.com/online-training/getting-started-in-security-with-bhis-and-mitre-attk/

 ## Books
 * **Building Secure & Reliable Systems**